 Participate in the process of local brewing ; Have you ever tasted the local brew?
 It’s a chance to participate in local banana brewery process.
 Learn the ingredients which mainly consists yellow bananas, water and given few days days to ferment.
 Finally, you in position to teach relatives and friends on how its processed.

 and have a taste on local banana beer.
 Explore the Batwa pottery making experience, lessons and engagement.
 Take part in daily life activities to get to know the local people, their culture, and their ways of living since the Iby’iwacu village is fascinating with a variety of cultural experience.

-Location/How to get there.
+Location / How to get there.

-Iby’Iwacu village is situated in Musanze district near Volcanoes National Park in the Northern Province and its well known of being non- profitable organisation.
+Iby’Iwacu village is situated in Musanze District near Volcanoes National Park in the Northern Province and its well known of being non- profitable organisation.
 Expect to share on how lifestyle is conducted back in your home country and vice versa.
 Visitors engage in ancient hunting, grazing, weaving baskets, potato peeling among others.
-Weaving baskets/mats has been admired by many travelers.
+Weaving baskets/mats has been admired by many travellers.
 Its among the warded greatest villages for relaxation after the tiresome activities like gorilla trekking during the day.
 At the end of it all, buy a souvenir for your loved ones back home.